paburghelea/gh-xmas-tree/README.md

-Garsshopper Christmass Tree
+Grasshopper Christmas Tree
 ---

 ![Turntable video of the Christmass tree](/assets/turntable.gif)

-This is a simplified Christmass tree created using Grasshopper 1.0.007 and Rhinoceros 3D.
+This is a simplified Christmas tree created using Grasshopper 1.0.007 and Rhinoceros 3D.
 It was produced to be used as a simple and fun script example during the Christamss vacation.
 It shows some of the best practices for developing Grasshopper definitions, such as:
 - 'Clusterisation' for repetitive batteries
 - Avoiding dependecies to third-party libraries, where possible
 - No more than 1 level deep clusters